Dave Matthews: Other activities

 In 1999, Matthews purchased more than 10 acres of land in Albemarle County, Virginia, known as Blenheim Farm, to preserve its historical significance.
 He later decided to plant grapes on the property, since it is located within both the Virginia and Monticello viticultural areas.
 Blenheim Vineyards was founded in 2000, and currently produces 5,500 cases of wine per year, including its signature Petit Verdot and several special edition wines that have featured unique labels with drawings by Matthews.

 In 2011, Matthews collaborated with wine makers Steve Reeder and Sean McKenzie in creating the Dreaming Tree Wines.

 In April 2012, Matthews was credited as producer on the documentary Last Call at the Oasis, directed by Jessica Yu.

 In early 2013, Matthews participated in a jam session at Blade Studios in Shreveport, Louisiana, with Jakob Dylan, Charlie Sexton, Blade studios co-owner Brady Blade, and Sexton's brother Will.
 This led to the formation of a band named The Nauts with Matthews, Dylan, Blade, and the Sexton brothers as members.
-However, there has been no news regarding an album release since that jam session.

 On May 16, 2020, in the midst of the COVID-19 quarantine, Matthews appeared streaming on the virtual graduation ceremonies for the University of Virginia.
 He wished students his best and said "it is now your small opportunity to make the world a better place, as you see fit."
 He then sang the song "Singing from the Windows".